 Links to databases for Applied Behavioral Analysis (ABA), the use of operant conditioning in clinical and everyday settings.
-Also helpful for behavior modification, behavior therapy, autism, and related topics.
+Also helpful for behavior modification, behavior therapy, autism spectrum disorders, and related topics.

 The best database for articles in Psychology, including ABA and autism.
 Unlike most library databases, it enables you to search for studies by research methodology, participcants' age and gender, and other helpful categories.

 PsycINFO provides access to international literature in psychology and related disciplines.
 Unrivaled in its depth of psychological coverage and respected worldwide for its high quality, the database is enriched with literature from an array of disciplines related to psychology such as psychiatry, education, business, medicine, nursing, pharmacology, law, linguistics, and social work.
 Nearly all records contain nonevaluative summaries, and all records from 1967 to the present are indexed using the Thesaurus of Psychological Index Terms.